-- Filling: Whisk sweetened condensed milk, egg yolks and 1 teaspoon vanilla in a large saucepan.
-Add 1 cup sugar and 1/2 cup butter and melt over medium heat.
-Bring mixture to a boil and cook 5 minutes, stirring constantly.
+- Whisk sweetened condensed milk, egg yolks and 1 teaspoon vanilla in a large saucepan.
+Add 1 cup sugar and ½ cup butter and melt over medium heat.
+Bring mixture to a boil and cook 5 minutes, stirring constantly until it is slightly thickened.
 Stir in coconut and pecans.
 Refrigerate while making brownie batter.

-- Brownies: Whisk together flour, baking powder and salt.
-Melt chocolate, 1 1/2 sticks of butter and 1 cup of sugar in microwave at 50% power for 2-3 minutes, just until mixture melts.
+- Whisk together flour, baking powder and salt.
+Melt chocolate, 1 ½ sticks of butter and 1 cup of sugar in microwave at 50% power for 2-3 minutes, just until mixture melts.
 Let cool until it is warm to the touch.
-Whisk in eggs and 1 tablespoon vanilla, then mix in four mixture just until combined.
+Whisk in eggs and 1 tablespoon vanilla, then mix in flour mixture just until combined.

 - Bake until a toothpick inserted in the center comes out with a few crumbs, about 30 minutes.
 Let cool to room temperature and refrigerate before cutting to make pretty brownies.

 - Don’t over mix the brownie batter once you have added the flour.